fireflylearning/pattern-library/README.md

 - Swig for template compilation
 - BrowserSync for hot-reloading and syncing
 - Webpack for bundling javascript modules
+- Less with gulp-less for less > css transpiling
 - gulp-jshint for js linting
-- gulp-less for less > css transpiling
 - css-lint for css linting
 - Karma, Mocha, Chai and Sinon for testing
 - x for regression testing

-## Building the Patterns
-Run the command `npm start` to automatically install, build, serve, and watch development files.
-After initial install, the command `gulp` will perform the build, serve, and watching operations.